edeneault/SpringBoard-Capstone-1/README.md

 - [ ] Team/Athlete Management Dashboard - Team Data view and basic analysis (RPE, workload over time)
 - [ ] Add CRUD CATEGORY, EQUIPMENT, MUSCLE routes
 - [ ] Add SEARCH BY category || equipment || muscles
-- [ ] Add NAVOGATE BACK TO WORKOUT OPTION after editing EXERCISE
+- [ ] Add NAVIGATE BACK TO WORKOUT OPTION after editing EXERCISE
 - [ ] ADD cloudinary storage and cdn image delivery | user image upload functionality

 <p style="color: red;">IMPORTANT: Application allows for uploading of images from users.
 Image Rights may or may not be copyrighted.
 All images used as base images, are Creative Commons License </p>